Meet Performance Objectives

 Savings from Continuous Commissioning Program in laboratory building at Texas A&M University

 Relevant Codes and Standards

-- Architecture in Use: An Introduction to the Programming, Desing and Evaluation of Buildings by Theo JM van der Voordt and Herman BR van Wegen.
+- Architecture in Use: An Introduction to the Programming, Design and Evaluation of Buildings by Theo JM van der Voordt and Herman BR van Wegen.
 New York: Elsevier, 2005.

 - ASHRAE Guideline 0-2005: The Commissioning Process